 All leyr can assume a beast form similar to the ancient corvigere, referred to as a corvileyr (corvigere + leyr).

-Many leyr's beast forms also deviate from the traditional look due to outside influences and personal preferences of shape.
-This can change head shape, body length, beaks, and other factors, even introducing new types of anatomy based on other fauna.
+Many leyr's body forms also deviate from the traditional look due to outside influences and personal preferences of shape.
+Beast form can exaggerate any existing features and alter their proportions or size, but should not add/remove any features.

 Some corvileyr variations.
 Some can be longer, bigger, smaller, buffer, upright, etc. The form depends on the leyr's personality.

 Corvigere with wings that are too small to fly often have more bipedal anatomy and use their wings to buffet enemies.
 They also display thick calloused feet.

 This leyr will be used as an example for creating the beast form.
 Note that markings always stay as close to possible as the leyr form- deviations only occur on anatomy that doesn't exist.

 Typical corvileyr are quadrupedal.
 This is a standard build.
 All traits (ears, wings, wing quantity, wing placement, tail) match the leyr form.

 This corvileyr has a non-standard face based loosely on mockhunds.

 The head-to-forepaw height tends to be roughly equal to the leyr height.